Electron-antineutrino spectrum from precision measurements of $^{144}$Pr-decay: NEUTRINO SPECTRUM

 \extrarowheight{3.5pt}

-Considering the precision given by our measurement one could apply toy Monte-Carlo to convert the uncertainties on the form-factor parameters to the fraction of the $\rm{^{144}Pr}$ $\beta$-spectrum above the threshold IBD reaction that is $(0.50192 \pm 0.00006_{stat}\pm 0.00065_{syst})$ so the statistic precision of this value is as low as 0.01~\%.
-The systematic uncertainty evaluated as the difference of the values derived for two boundary cases of low-energy screening correction is 0.00022 (0.044~\%).
-Greater systematic error is associated with the uncertainty of the energy scale at 1.806 MeV that lead to 0.0065 (0.13~\%).
+Considering the precision given by our measurement one could apply toy Monte Carlo to convert the uncertainties on the shape factor parameters to the fraction of the $\rm{^{144}Pr}$ $\beta$-spectrum above the threshold IBD reaction that is $(0.50057 \pm 0.00006_{stat}\pm 0.00069_{syst})$, so the statistic precision of this value is as low as 0.012~\%.
+There are two main causes of systematic errors.
+The first uncertainty evaluated as the difference of the values derived for two boundary cases of low-energy screening correction is 0.00022 (0.044~\%).
+A more significant systematic error is associated with the 1.2~keV uncertainty of the energy scale at 1.806 MeV which results in a value of 0.00065 (0.13~\%).

-The expected number of IBD events is determined by the integral of the product of the reaction cross section $\sigma(E_\nu)$ and the neutrino flux $N(E_\nu)$ (Fig.\ref{Fig8}).
-Using the cross section of IBD reaction~\cite{Str2003,Ric2022,Ric2025,Add2025}, one could evaluate the experimental neutrino count rate, that is $\sigma_{144Pr}=(4.7448 \pm 0.0006_{stat} \pm 0.012_{syst}) \times 10^{-44}$~cm$^2$ per one decay of $\rm{^{144}Pr}$ nucleus.
-The errors reported here are due only to uncertainties in the neutrino spectrum of $\rm{^{144}Pr}$ connected with the shape $N(E_\nu)$ (mainly due to the uncertainty in the screening correction 0.0041 (0.09\%) and energy scale $E_\nu$.
+The total cross section of the IBD reaction is determined by the integral from the threshold $E_{thr}$ to the maximum neutrino energy $E_0$ over the product of the IBD reaction cross section $\sigma(E_\nu)$ and the neutrino flux $N(E_\nu)$ (Fig.\ref{Fig8}):

+Using the cross section of IBD reaction from ~\cite{Str2003,Ric2022,Ric2025,Add2025}, one could evaluate the integrated cross section, that is $\sigma_{144Pr}=(4.7344 \pm 0.0006_{stat} \pm 0.013_{syst}) \times 10^{-44}$~cm$^2$ per one decay of $\rm{^{144}Pr}$ nucleus.
+The total systematic error reported here is obtained by taking into account the uncertainty in the screening correction ($\sigma$=0.0041 (0.09\%)) and inaccuracy of the energy scale $E_\nu$ ($\sigma$=0.012 (0.25\%)).
 The latter can be substantially improved by any refinement of the $Q_\beta$-value of $\rm{^{144}Pr}$-decay.
 The obtained precision of $\sigma_{144Pr}$ in $0.25$\% would correspond to an experimental uncertainty of neutrino count rate expected for a sterile neutrino experiment using $\rm{^{144}Ce - ^{144}}$Pr source.
 In this case this value would be sub-dominated by other experimental uncertainties, e.g. the precision of the source calorimetry for Borexino-SOX experiment has reached precision of $0.4$\%~\cite{Alt2016}.

 We can also provide an analytical interpolation of the spectrum, that could be expressed in two energy intervals.
-For neutrino energies $E$ above the unique forbidden transition endpoint of $2.301$~MeV, the spectrum is interpolated as follows:
+For neutrino energies $E$ above the unique forbidden transition endpoint of $2.301$~MeV, the spectrum is interpolated as follows ($E$ in MeV units):

 Between the inverse beta decay threshold of $1.806$~MeV and $2.301$~MeV, we also include a transition to the excited level of $0^-\rightarrow 2^+ $ in $^{144}$Nd, adding an additional component $N(E)_{(2.3)\text{MeV}}$: